Breast Reconstruction in Birmingham AL

 - Hematoma: Blood pooling beneath the skin.

-- Latissimus dorsi flap technique: A surgical technique that uses muscle, fat and skin tunneled under the skin and tissue of a woman's back to the reconstructed breast and remains attached to its donor site, leaving blood supply intact.
+- Latissimus dorsi flap: A surgical technique that uses muscle, fat and skin tunneled under the skin and tissue of a woman's back to the reconstructed breast and remains attached to its donor site, leaving blood supply intact.

 - Mastectomy: The removal of the whole breast, typically to rid the body of cancer.

-- SGAP flap: Superior Gluteal Artery perforator flap, which takes tissue from the buttock.
+- SGAP flap: Superior Gluteal Artery Perforator flap, which transfers skin and fat from the buttock.

 - Tissue expansion: A surgical technique to stretch your own healthy tissue and create new skin to provide coverage for a breast implant.

-- TRAM flap: Also known as transverse rectus abdominus musculocutaneous flap, a surgical technique that uses muscle, fat and skin from your own abdomen to reconstruct the breast.
+- TRAM flap: Transverse Rectus Abdominis Musculocutaneous flap, a surgical technique that uses muscle, fat and skin from your own abdomen to reconstruct the breast.

 Procedure Information © American Society of Plastic Surgeons

-To learn more about Breast Reconstruction in Birmingham, Alabama, please contact the plastic surgeons at Hedden Plastic Surgery today.
+To learn more about Breast Reconstruction in Birmingham, AL, please contact the plastic surgeons at Hedden & Gunn today.